Amber-Pittman/node-auth1-guided/LectureNotes.md

                 * The secure property should be set to true in production.
 However, it is fine as false during development.

             * We should also have `httpOnly` as this tells the browser to not provide access to the cookie from a JavaScript application running in the browser's memory.
 It forces the browser to only provide access to the server that created this cookie over HTTP, rather than allowing a JS application to have access to it.

+                * It can't be accessed by other domains or by JavaScript running in the browser.

         * We also need to set the resave option.
 When it comes to storing information in databases, this is a good one to keep false.